spacerace/romfont/README.md

 of the desired fonts.

-*TODO* split 8x8 charsets into lower and upper half and compare these also, as early PCs usually shipped lower 128 characters.
+*TODO* split 8x8 charsets into lower and upper half and compare these also, as early PCs usually only shipped lower 128 characters.
 This means vendors may have taken IBM's lower half and added upper half from other sources.

 # viewfont tool